ValentinM27/ValentinM27/README.md

 This is my GitHub profile 🙋‍♂️

-French Computer Science student based in Dijon 🇫🇷, I'm passionate about web stuffs 🌍 <br />
+French Web developer based in Dijon 🇫🇷, <br />
 I'm working with several front and back technologies such as React.JS, Next.JS, Node.JS ... <br />

 Enjoy ! 🎊